voanhkha/ROS/README.md

 Publish the message directly by:
 rostopic pub SpinAngle std_msgs/Int16 -- angle
 Example:
-rostopic pub SpinAngle std_msgs/Int16 -- 90 (spin 90 counter-clockwise)
+rostopic pub --once SpinAngle std_msgs/Int16 -- 90 (spin 90 counter-clockwise)
-rostopic pub SpinAngle std_msgs/Int16 -- -45 (spin 45 clockwise)
+rostopic pub --once SpinAngle std_msgs/Int16 -- -45 (spin 45 clockwise)

 We can publish the message to the 'SpinAngle' topic from another node as well.